App-Challenge-Traffic-Manager/hackathon/README.md

-# hackathon
+# TraffOpti

-All projects to Traffic Manager aplication
+All projects to Traffic Optimization aplication